 For written exams, please note that the start time may change from 09:00 to 15:00 or vice versa until 14 days prior to the exam.
 The exam location will be published 14 days prior to the exam.

-Type of assessment: Lab reports and written exam
+Type of assessment: Lab reports and written examination

 - Withdrawal deadline